Military history of Croatia: Croatian medieval military organization

 Fight between Croatian and Ottoman forces in 1493, as shown on Cenotaph of Maximilian I in Hofkirche in Innsbruck.

 Croatian medieval military organization was based on Hungarian banderial system.
 This kind of organization was mentioned for the first time in 1260.
 In the aftermath of 1491 Peace of Pressburg, Croatian feudal magnates such as Frankopans, or Counts of Krbava were permitted by the king to hold 400 strong banderium (with previous figure being 500 men), consisting out of 200 heavy cavalry and 200 light cavalry.
 In case of necessity, rest of the nobility had to equip and mobilize one soldier for each 20 serfs they owned, while ten members of lower nobility had to mobilize one horseman and place them under the banderium of their local county (županija).
-Ban of Croatia was obliged to have 1000 strong banderium.
+The Ban of Croatia was obliged to have 1,000 strong banderium.